Hingham Conservation: 781-741-1445

 Owned By: Town of Hingham

-Pond, marsh and an abandoned quarry at a scenic spot on the Weir River.
-32 acres, with 0.77 miles of trails.
+The 32-acre Foundry Pond property in Hingham features a small pond, a marsh and an abandoned quarry at a scenic spot on the Weir River.
+There are 0.77 miles of trails.
 In the spring, look for river herring at the fish ladder, swimming upstream.

 Features